Nsamruddhi28/Farmer_Weather_Alert/README.md

 # Farmer Weather Alert System (Cisco Packet Tracer)

-This project simulates a simple and effective weather alert system for farmers using Cisco Packet Tracer.
-It delivers **rain warnings** to smartphones and PCs in rural villages via email and also one can access weather portal.
+Unpredictable weather has become one of the biggest challenges in agriculture today.
+Farmers often rely on clear skies and experience when drying their harvested crops in open fields.
+However, rapid climate shifts mean that a sunny sky can turn into a sudden downpour within minutes.
+These unexpected rains can destroy the final produce, leading to significant financial loss and discouragement.

+This reality inspired the need for solutions that combine technology with ground-level farming problems.By providing early warnings, even a few minutes before a rainfall, such systems can help farmers take quick action to protect their harvest.
+A small alert can prevent a large loss.
+My project "Farmer Weather Alert" 👨‍🌾🌦  — is designed to provide farmers with timely notifications to support weather-dependent tasks.
+In agriculture, almost every activity— from drying harvested crops to irrigation, spraying, and field preparation — relies heavily on weather conditions.
+Sudden changes can disrupt work and cause significant losses.

+This prototype is a demo model created for learning.
+It does not fetch real-time weather data yet.
+However, the concept can be further developed and implemented using actual sensors or API-based weather updates to make it practical for real-world use.

 ---

 ## Project Purpose
-The system helps farmers receive early weather alerts so they can protect crops and equipment.
+The system will help farmers receive early weather alerts so they can protect crops and equipment.
 It uses:

 - Weather Server (Email + Web)